-It looks like Orient is finally going to reintroduce its M-Force series of sporty timekeepers to the North American market.
+It looks like Orient is finally going to reintroduce its M-Force series to the North American market.
 The offensive will begin with the new Wunderwaffe: the 2011 M-Force 200M (refs.
 EL03001B, EL03001D & EL03002M) automatic diver.
-Available in three colors of its dial (black, blue and orange with the pale green luminescent substance on its hour markers and hands,) the new timekeeper is officially rated for 200 meters, which makes it a perfect companion for recreational scuba diving.
+Available in three colors of its dial (black, blue, and orange with the pale green luminescent substance on its hour markers and hands,) the new timekeeper is officially rated for 200 meters, which makes it a perfect companion for recreational scuba diving.

-According to the Japanese company, the new M-Force is powered by the Japanese made Caliber 40N50 self-winding movement.
+The M-Force sports the Japanese-made Caliber 40N50 self-winding movement.
 Built on 22 jewels, it beats at a rather slow frequency of 21,600 vph.
 Not affecting accuracy, the “heartbeat” increases the mechanism’s longevity reducing the wear of the moving parts.

-The movement is hidden inside a massive stainless steel case and is protected from salty water with a screwed solid case back and a screw-down crown, which is ergonomically placed at 4 o’clock: a feature that many consider a must for something that poses as a “tool.”
+The movement lurks inside a massive stainless steel case and is protected from salty water with a screwed solid case back and a screw-down crown, which is ergonomically placed at 4 o’clock: a feature that many consider a must for something that poses as a “tool.”
 As all normal diving companions, the new M-Force is equipped with a rugged-looking unidirectional rotating bezel.

 There are three versions of the dial, but each one comes equipped with huge luminous hour markers and hands.
 Even the seconds hand has a small dip of lume closer to the tip.
 From where I stand, the power reserve indicator on this model is not particularly necessary but is still a nice feature to have if you don’t plan to wear the M-Force 200M on a daily basis.